Skip to content

 Our proposals for the new reservoir have been overseen by RAPID (Regulators’ Alliance for Progressing Infrastructure Development), a consortium of water industry regulators.
 RAPID has implemented a ‘gated’ regulatory process to ensure that all new strategic water supply options are considered in a fair, consistent and transparent way, and that our customers’ money is spent wisely.

-More information about RAPID and the gated process can be found here, where you will also find the technical reports, additional information provided to RAPID and feedback from RAPID relating to the project.
+More information about RAPID and the gated process, including technical reports, additional information provided to RAPID, and feedback from RAPID relating to the project can be found here.

 Securing planning consent